abe-winter/ttlset/README.md

 ## status

-I'm the only one using this. would be very surprised if something like this doesn't exist in an established cache DB.
+I'm the only one using this.
+Would be very surprised if something like this doesn't exist in an established cache DB.
 Ideally this would be a [redis module](https://redis.io/docs/modules/) I think.

 ## usage